ronyhe/steph/README.md

-# steph-js
+# Steph - Ramda Style JS
 Do you like Ramda style js?
-Me too, in fact, I kinda hate js without it. steph-js is a (spicy) javascript flavor that enables such a style.
+Me too, in fact, I kinda hate js without it.
+Steph is a (spicy) javascript flavor that enables such a style.

 ## Ramda as a standard library
 Ramda is always in scope